Communist Party of Bohemia and Moravia: History

 After the party's poor performance in the 2021 Czech legislative election, in which KSČM failed to reach the 5% voting threshold and was excluded from representation in parliament for the first time in its history, Filip resigned as leader of the party.
 On 23 October 2021, Member of European Parliament Kateřina Konečná was elected as leader.

 In 2025, the Czech government passed an amendment to the national criminal code that introduces up to five years of prison for anyone who "establishes, supports or promotes Nazi, communist, or other movements which demonstrably aim to suppress human rights and freedoms or incite racial, ethnic, national, religious or class-based hatred".
 KSČM condemned the law, describing it as an attempt "to push KSČM outside the law and intimidate critics of the current regime".
 The amendment will come to force in 2026; it is not clear how the amendment will affect the party – in an interview with Novinky, constitutional lawyer Jan Kysela argued that while KSČM's existence might not be in danger, the law could result in legal actions against its members.

+In the 2025 Czech parliamentary election, the party's coalition Stačilo! won 4.3% of the vote, unexpectedly falling below the 5% electoral threshold necessary to win seats, despite some polls giving it over 7% days before the election.
+Reacting to the results, Kateřina Konečná stated that Stačilo! would continue despite the defeat, hoping that "left-wing issues will find their representation in all future elections."
+The party chair Daniel Sterzik declared that he would discuss his position with the party's board.
+The former deputy chairman of KSČM, Jiří Dolejš, attributed the party's failure to a "forced merger with SOCDEM".

+In November 2025, the party appealed to the Constitutional Court to repeal the amendment to the Criminal Code, describing it an "unreasonable interference with political rights and freedoms" that "would allow for the prosecution of the propaganda of communism".
+However, the Constitutional Court rejected the appeal in December due to "unjusticiability of the petitioner".
+Numerous approaches to the law were considered by KSČM, including renaming the party, dissolving it, or renaming it to Stačilo!; ultimately, the party's November congress decided to retain the party's name and re-elected Kateřina Konečná as the party's leader, despite the electoral failure in October election.
+At the congress, the party delegates also passed a resolution "strongly rejecting the criminalization of supporters of the communist movement enshrined in the amended Criminal Code."

+The amendment to the Criminal Code became effective on 1 January 2026.
+KSČM and Stačilo! continued to exist as political parties.